 2. MHCC announced a $75,000 grant to University of Maryland Shore Regional Health as part of its new telehealth project.
 Telehealth utilizes technology to support health care services, provider education and outreach, public health, and health administration.
 University of Maryland Shore Regional Health will use the grant to increase access to: (1) palliative care services by expanding the clinical care and service area of the Shore Regional Palliative Care Program to patients in Kent County, and (2) behavioral health services to patients in Kent and Queen Anne’s counties through the implementation of telehealth for emergency department psychiatric services and inpatient psychiatric consultations.

-3.The Network for Regional Healthcare Improvement (NRHI) conducted the first ever comparison of what commercial insurers are paying for health care in different regions.
-The NRHI analyzed spending by commercial health insurance plans in five different regions nationwide — Utah, Maryland, St. Louis, Minnesota, and Oregon.
-Analysts found that plans, on average, spend a high of $369 per enrollee per month in Minnesota, compared to a low of $279 per enrollee per month in Maryland.
+3.The Network for Regional Healthcare Improvement (NRHI) conducted its first comparison of what commercial insurers are paying for health care in different regions.
+The NRHI analyzed spending by commercial health insurance plans in five different regions nationwide — Utah, Maryland, St. Louis, Minnesota and Oregon.
+Analysts found that plans, on average, spend a high of $369 per enrollee per month in Minnesota, compared with a low of $279 per enrollee per month in Maryland.

 4.The Department of Health and Mental Hygiene (DHMH) announced policies reforming the opioid-prescribing process in the Medicaid program.
 All high-dose and long-acting opioids, including fentanyl prescriptions, issued to Maryland Medicaid members are now subject to prior authorization.
 Maryland Medicaid hopes that these new prior authorization requirements will reduce opioid misuse in Medicaid fee-for-service and HealthChoice managed care programs.